 Phase Three: Connecting the Organizer to the Presentation

-The conceptual structure defined by organizers needs to be integrated with the information that has been presented and also reconciled with the students’ personal intellectual structures. the students, with practice, will accomplish most of these tasks by themselves, it is wise to provide activities that make the relationship between concepts and material explicit and provide the students with an opportunity to reflect on the organizing structure.
+The conceptual structure defined by organizers needs to be integrated with the information that has been presented and also reconciled with the students’ personal intellectual structures.
+Though the students, with practice, will accomplish most of these tasks by themselves, it is wise to provide activities that make the relationship between concepts and material explicit and that provide the students with an opportunity to reflect on the organizing structure.
 For example, we can illustrate the connection between one of the organizers and some aspect of the information and induce the students to suggest further associations and relationships.
 Or we can ask the students to reformulate the organizers in their own terms and indicate relationships between them and aspects of the material.

-How will you make a presentation or provide a task to increase the possibility of integrati the organizing structure with the students’ conceptual structure connecti the organizer and the material that has been presented?
+How will you make a presentation or provide a task to increase the possibility of integrating the organizing structure with the students’ conceptual structure as well as connecting the organizer and the material that has been presented?

 Phase Four: Application